metrumresearchgroup/Torsten/README.md

 Our current plans for future development of Torsten include the following:

 -   Build a system to easily share packages of Stan functions (written in C++ or in the Stan language)
--   Allow numerical methods to handle RATE, AMT, TIME, and the bioavailability fraction (F) as parameters in all cases.
+-   Allow numerical methods to handle bioavailability fraction (F) as parameters in all cases.
 -   Optimize Matrix exponential functions
     -   Function for the action of Matrix Exponential on a vector
     -   Hand-coded gradients